Faxundo/OldLegends/README.md

 - Very customizable.
 - Add 3 new items.
 - Add 2 new weapons:
-  - **Emerald Mourning**: A powerful sword imbued with the power of death.
-Have 2 passive abilities and 1 active ability.
+  - **Emerald Mourning**: A powerful sword imbued with the power of death and revenge.
+Has 2 passive abilities and 1 active ability.
   - **Swallows Storm**: An electrifying shield that devours lightning like cookies.
-Have 3 passive abilities and 1 active ability.
+Has 3 passive abilities and 1 active ability.
 - Unique mechanic of old legends items: **Awake**.

 ## Awake